rstrauss127/vacation-rentals/spec.md

 - []  Makes use of ES6 features as much as possible(e.g Arrow functions, Let & Const, Constructor Functions)
 - []  Must translate the JSON responses into Javascript Model Objects using either ES6 class or constructor syntax.
 - [X]  Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.
   -Description on index page
-- []  Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
+- [X]  Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.
+  -map
 - []  Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
 - [X]  Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
+  -new reservation
 - []  At least one of the JS Model Objects must have a method on the prototype.